eemelianov/img-transfer/README.md

 ## Building with Docker

-To build plugins for release you can use the `build-docker` Makefile target, this will build your plugin for all architectures and create zipped artifacts which can be uploaded to an artifact manager such as GitHub releases.
+To build this plugin for release you can use the `build-docker` Makefile target, this will build this plugin for all architectures and create zipped artifacts which can be uploaded to an artifact manager such as GitHub releases.

 The built artifacts will be output in the `./releases` folder.